mittnamnkenny/bonsai-page/README.md

   - This section includes a background image from Crespi Bonsai Museum in Italy.
   - The background uses position fixed on large screen sizes, this intend to give a nice effect when scrolling down the page.
   - A large text overlay with a Welcome to my bonsai page message.
-  - A dark background colour on the text helps with contrast issues.
+  - A dark background colour on the text will make it stand out more and easier to read.

 ![Hero Image](assets/media/hero.png)